Sunday, November 23, 2014

 Now, onto our night stand drawer which is the other junk drawer in the home.
 I started with these two junk drawers because we needed these two to be cleaned up and an example of how great a better organized and simplified life can be.
 I didn't get a before picture-- but trust me, it was stuffed!
 Here is my cute little helper staying busy and keeping me on task!
 Our nightstand is was a catchall for everything from old Christmas card pictures to pacifiers to bobby pins and safety pins and books-- just about everything got tossed inside.

-I used some more of the drawer organizers from target and cleaned out all of the paper.
-Things that were meant to be saved went into files or picture boxes and things meant to be trashed met their end.
 This is so much better!
 A little cubby for hair ties, one for medical/baby items that we often need in the middle of the night, and a spot on the side for our badger rubs which we often use at nighttime.
 Books and tablets go in their basket on one of the shelves under the drawer.
 This has made our lives so much easier-- truly I don't know if that makes us sound shallow but truly-- I don't have time to waste digging around for things or cleaning out the same space every few weeks only to have it go right back to being trashed.

 Our next project that I am hoping to share is a shared "closet" space for all of the kids in one room-- it's been amazing!
 AMAZING!!!